 When a histogram exhibits multiple peaks, it usually means that data from two or more populations are being plotted together.
 For example, suppose the diameter of elevator rails produced by two machines yields the histogram shown in the following figure.

-Now, let’s talk more about the twin peak or multiple peak histogram.
 In this histogram, the data is clustered into two groups.
-In all likelihood, the left group of elevator rails is produced by one machine, and the right group of elevator rails is produced by other machines.
+The left group of elevator rails is produced by one machine and the right group of elevator rails is produced by other machines.

 If your required diameter for an elevator rail is “.55” inches, you can conclude that one machine is producing elevator rails that are too narrow, whereas the other machine is producing elevator rails that are too wide.
 And neither machine produced the required “.55” inch diameter elevator rails.
 This example shows why histograms are a powerful tool in quality control.